actions-marketplace-validations/vcu-swim-lab_bug-aimbot-action/README.md

 ## Limitations

-* If a quotation mark is used in either the title or the body of the issue, it must have an accompanying quotation mark or the action will not work.
+* If there is a quotation mark used in either the title or the body of the issue, it must have an accompanying quotation mark or the action will not work.
 * The action relies on information from the title and body of issues, therefore it must be used as shown above.